1. Introduction

 location.

 Sublime Text is built up from a number of simple-but-powerful concepts.
-It is this fact that makes it—once you get to know it—a joy to work with, and easy to customize for the type of editing you engage in most.
-These concepts are summarized here with links to more detailed information.
+It is this fact that makes it—once you get to know it—a joy to work with, and easy to customize to increase your productivity for the type of editing you engage in most.
+The most basic of these concepts are summarized below with links to more detailed information.
+More advanced concepts are covered in later pages.

 A Window is a single unit of the UI with title bar, and minimize, maximize and close buttons in the upper right.